dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 Raptor Debug Mode
 -----------------

-The easiest way to debug the Raptor web extension is to run the Raptor test locally and invoke debug mode, i.e. for Firefox:
+The easiest way to debug the Raptor web extension is to run the Raptor test locally and invoke debug mode, i.e. for Datalus:

 ::

-  ./mach raptor --test raptor-tp6-amazon-firefox --debug-mode
+  ./mach raptor --test raptor-tp6-amazon-datalus --debug-mode

 Or on Chrome, for example: